preston-n/Projects/README.md

 # Projects
 ### Doodle & Scrubb (WIP)
-  * **Description:** A 3D Couch Competitive game where you play as Doodle (a Cat) seeking to wreak havoc on your owner's house, or as Scrubb (a robot) trying to keep things together
+  * **Description:** A 3D Couch Competitive game where you play as Doodle (a cat) seeking to wreak havoc on your owner's house, or as Scrubb (a robot) trying to keep things together
   * **Role:** Tech Lead and Gameplay Programmer
   * **Some of the worked on features:**
     * Gameplay Features (Scrubb Shooting and Bullet effects)